Sardinia vs Sicily: Which Island Should You Visit?

 Since Sicily is farther south in the Mediterranean, it’s generally much hotter than Sardinia.
 So if you choose to go to Sicily vs Sardinia, I’d recommend going sometime between October and April to avoid the intense heat and crowds of the summer.
 It’s true, you may get more rain, but I think it’s a fair trade-off.

-If you really just want to sit at the beach and swim, while either island will be great for this, Sicily will be nice and toasty!
+If you really just want to sit at the white sand beaches and swim, while either island will be great for this, Sicily will be nice and toasty!

 Top 10 Things to do in Sicily